LVKEdev/CryptoPortfolioManager/README.md

-Created by me for my University of Birmingham dissertation.
+Created for my University of Birmingham dissertation.

 **Requirements:**
 - Python 3.9.1, with the following libraries: